wkillerud/some-sass/docs/src/contributing/automated-tests.md

 npm run test:web
 ```

 The end-to-end tests have some overlap with the unit tests for language features, but are useful to confirm the communication between client and server works as expected.
+It's also the most practical way to test the `language-server` module.

 ## Run all tests